CanberraGrammar/codecadets-2018/Projectile.md

 > GameObject -> 3D Object -> Sphere

-For the purposes of this tutorial, we will be making a physics-less missile object, similar to a fireball or spell.
-However, if you use Rigidbody and leave the physical model in, it can just as easily be a physical missile or bullet.
+For the purposes of this tutorial, we will be making a weightless missile object, similar to a fireball or spell.
+However, if you use Gravity and leave the physical model in, it can just as easily be a physical missile or bullet.

 ### Particles and Effects